I. Outlook

 Analysis

-BTC continued to rebound as expected after a narrow consolidation in the $83,000~$86,000 range last week, with a significant increase in volume at the beginning of this week.
-Before testing the resistance zone around $89,100, the bulls faced little resistance, and given the stabilization of the fundamentals, there are sustained reasons for the rebound momentum.
-Therefore, this week, users can directly focus on the strong resistance at $89,100.
-If sufficient upward momentum accumulates in the $86,400~$89,000 range during the first half of this week and breaks through with volume, it can continue to rise to the secondary resistance at $92,000 (as shown).
-Conversely, if an upward spike occurs during the breakout and volume quickly shrinks, it may indicate exhaustion of upward energy, and the price will continue to oscillate within the $81,000~$89,000 range on a weekly basis.
+BTC continued to rebound as expected after a narrow consolidation in the $83,000 to $86,000 range last week, with a significant volume increase at the beginning of this week.
+From the trading volume perspective, before testing the resistance zone near $89,100, the bulls faced little resistance, and given the stabilization of the fundamentals, there are sustained reasons for the rebound momentum.
+Therefore, users can directly focus on the strong resistance at $89,100 above this week.
+If sufficient upward momentum accumulates in the $86,400 to $89,000 range in the first half of this week and breaks out with volume, it may continue to rise to the secondary resistance at $92,000 (as shown).
+Conversely, if there is an upward spike during the breakout period followed by a rapid decrease in volume, it may indicate exhaustion of upward energy, and the price will continue to oscillate within the $81,000 to $89,000 range on a weekly basis.

 ETH